andremiller/andremiller-net/src/pages/content/arduino-usb-infrared-remote-receiver-for-kodi.md

 Each line is a decode type (the protocol type your remote is using) followed by a dash and then the hex code for the particular button.
-Some remotes will send diffrent codes for a button press vs a release and some will also send additional codes when you hold the button down.
+Some remotes will send different codes for a button press vs a release and some will also send additional codes when you hold the button down.
 This sketch is very basic, and we are only using the hex code for a single button press.